Buckinghamshire Council Housing Allocations Scheme

 Unacceptable behaviour is behaviour that renders the applicant unsuitable to be offered a tenancy.
 If an applicant or any member of the applicant’s household is considered to be guilty of unacceptable behaviour or considered to be causing or involved in activities that may be considered unacceptable behaviour, that is serious enough to make them unsuitable to be a tenant at the time of the application for housing, then they will be considered unsuitable to be a tenant by reason of that behaviour.

-Any decision made in respect of the applicant’s behavior making an applicant unsuitable to be considered a tenant, will include consideration of all the household's circumstances including the timing, pattern and seriousness of the behavior and an applicant’s engagement with appropriate services.
+Any decision made in respect of the applicant’s behaviour making an applicant unsuitable to be considered a tenant, will include consideration of all the household's circumstances including the timing, pattern and seriousness of the behaviour and an applicant’s engagement with appropriate services.

 Examples of Unacceptable Behaviour could include but are not limited to: